akyoto/q/docs/readme.md

 ### Any debugging tools?

-I recently added a preliminary `io.writeInt` to have some basic output for numeric values during compiler development.
+I implemented a few `io.write` variants to have some basic output for numeric values during compiler development.

 You can also use the excellent [blinkenlights](https://justine.lol/blinkenlights/) from Justine Tunney to step through the x86-64 executables.